Format Of The SAT

 SAT Test Format- Everything You Need to Know about it!

 SAT, which is developed by College Board, is an internationally acknowledged test for getting admission in U.S educational institutions.
-College Board, a not-for-profit organization, guides and directs students towards higher education by means of SAT.
-The SAT test basically assesses the reading, writing and mathematical skills of the candidates.
-SAT score is one of the main factors considered for college admissions and hence SAT aspirants must understand the SAT test format thoroughly to achieve a high score in the exam.
+College Board, a not-for-profit organization, guides and directs students towards higher education by means of this exam.
+It basically assesses the reading, writing and mathematical skills of the candidates.
+Score is one of the main factors considered for college admissions and hence aspirants must understand the examination format thoroughly to achieve a high score in the exam.

 - Critical reading

-The total SAT test duration is 3 hours and 45 minutes.
+The total exam duration is 3 hours and 45 minutes.
 Critical reading has two 25-minute sections and one 20-minute section.
 The writing part has two 25-minute sections and one 10-minute section.
 The math part, like the reading segment, is also of two 25-minute sections and one 20-minute section.
 Also present is a 25-minute variable section which is not considered towards the score.
-The SAT is offered seven times a year in the United States and six times at other countries.
-With the SAT test format thus given briefly, let us now discuss each of these sections in detail.
+It is offered seven times a year in the United States and six times at other countries.
+With this briefly given format, let us now discuss each of these sections in detail.

-The SAT test format of the critical reading section is nothing other than reading passages and sentence completion questions.
+The format of the critical reading section is nothing other than reading passages and sentence completion questions.

 The reading passages segment evaluates the ability of the candidates to figure out a given concept, grasp its context and analyze the inferences.
 This segment forms the major portion of the critical reading section.
 The passages are short and are mostly on natural sciences, humanities, social sciences, and literary fiction etc.

-This division of the SAT test contains essay-writing, error identification and questions on improving sentences and paragraphs with the SAT test format of the last two being multiple-choice pattern.
+This division of the test contains essay-writing, error identification and questions on improving sentences and paragraphs with the structure of the last two being multiple-choice pattern.

 Error identification questions check the ability of the candidates to identify the presence of errors in sentences and indicate how to eliminate them.